ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/datadog-alerts-fail-load-test.md

 ---
 layout: classic-docs
-title: How to use DataDog alerts and Thresholds to fail your load test
+title: How to use Datadog alerts and Thresholds to fail your load test
-description: A guide on how to use DataDog alerts and Thresholds to fail your load test.
+description: A guide on how to use Datadog alerts and Thresholds to fail your load test.
 categories: [guides]
 order: 12
 redirect_from: /4.0/guides/how-to-use-datadog-alerts-to-fail-k6-test/